This is how much your degree will earn you in 10 years

 The suggestions are fairly radical.
 What about the people who want to study the degrees that 'don't earn enough' because they have an interest in the subject?
 Is it really appropriate to assess the value of a university education solely on earning potential?

 Want a more detailed breakdown of graduate salaries?
-We've got the graduate earnings for 70 subjects right here!
+We've listed the average graduate earnings for every subject.